HighVelocityJuliaAnalysis/TryMPI/README.md

 ### Updating the Repository

 From time to time, new examples and code will be added to the repository.
+You can update your local version of the repository by, in VSCode, doing Cmd-Shift-P to bring up the command pallette and choosing `Git: Pull` (type in the first few letters to get it to appear).
+Note that there are other `Pull` VSCode commands.
+Be sure to choose this one.